 If you are struggling with the form you could ask a member of staff or trusted friend to help fill out the form with you; it's important though that this is done with you and not for you.

-The form is confidential and can only been seen by the Student Counselling & Student Wellbeing Services staff.
+The form is confidential and will only be seen by the Student Counselling & Student Wellbeing Services staff.

 Before coming to see us we ask you to complete an online form.